 AEO goal: earn a mention.

 Being cited in an AI answer plants brand memory even when the user never loads your page.
-Someone searching pricing guidance sees your domain in the output.
-That sticks.
-Structured, clear, well scoped content helps.
-CiteMET adds a couple deliberate signals around that content.
+Someone asking about pricing sees your domain in the output and that sticks with them.
+Tight, well-scoped content helps a lot here.
+CiteMET layers on a couple of deliberate signals around that content.

 What CiteMET means